kmholcomb/WNND-multimodel-project/README.md

 Comparison of logarithmic scores between models is outlined in the _comparison_models_hex.R_ script.

-Bayesian regression analyses used to statisitically identify differences in model performance by region and across regions are illustrated in the _regression_hex.R_ script.
+Bayesian regression analyses used to statistically identify differences in model performance by region and across regions are illustrated in the _regression_hex.R_ script.